m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 ## Distance Vector Routing Example

-Now, let’s see an example of the distance vector routing algorithm.
-Let’s consider the three node network shown here:
+Now, let's see an example of the distance vector routing algorithm.
+Let's consider the three node network shown here:

 ![](https://assets.omscs.io/notes/0062.png)

 In the first iteration, each node has its own view of the network, which is represented by an individual table.
 Every row in the table is the distance vector of each node.
-Node `x` has it’s own table, and the same is true for nodes `y` and `z`.
-We note that in the first iteration, node `x` does not have any information about the `y`’s and `z`’s distance vectors, thus these values are set to infinity.
+Node `x` has it's own table, and the same is true for nodes `y` and `z`.
+We note that in the first iteration, node `x` does not have any information about the `y`'s and `z`'s distance vectors, thus these values are set to infinity.

 In the second iteration, the nodes exchange their distance vectors and they update their individual views of the network.